Ankit-3414/Ankit-3414/README.md

 Ankit-3414/Ankit-3414 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+For Rijul - RV/TWN5C2zpkqJa2Ju+dDQ==
+Related to the things above:
+Mode of enc---- QPQ(14)
+Padding----DYQG5DORRWBU(14)
+Size----128
+----Secret Key is: nopqrstuvwxyzabc(-39)